jthet/FEM1D/README.md

   <img src="https://github.com/jthet/FEM1D/blob/main/resources/solution_evolution_0_600_free.gif" alt="Your Image Description">
 </p>

+You might notice that the convergence of stability is very rapid, but happens at around a timestep of 1/280.
+We can zoom in and analyze it further.
 Slowed down and focusing on the interval of 265 -  285 time steps, we can see that the FE method gains stability around a time step size of dt = 1/278, or 278 time steps over our [0, 1] second interval:

 <p align="center">